hanseljulio/LinkedListandNode/README.md

 In this case, I'm using characters from Infinity War just for fun.
 Names are in the Assassin.txt file.

-The "Assassin" game uses all files except for MorePractice, which is a class reserved for practicing Generic Linked Lists.
+The "Assassin" game uses all files except for Main and MorePractice, which is a class reserved for practicing Normal and Generic Linked Lists.

 - Assassin.java - Data structure for name and skill level, also main file for Assassin game
 - Assassin.txt - Game file, contains names and skill level (Name, skill level)